Act 2: Recap

 Everything we built assumes exactly one user, one prompt, one response at a time:

 None of this is a "keep stacking optimizations" fix.
-Serving many requests is a genuinely different problem.
+Serving many requests is a different problem entirely.
 The Act 2 KV cache is excellent for one request and actively in the way of many, and the same is true of how we dispatch GPU work and structure the forward pass.

 The bridge to Act 3

-Act 3 turns this fast single-user engine into a real server: chat templates, an HTTP API, token-by-token SSE streaming, a paged KV layout that shares memory across concurrent sequences, a prefix cache that reuses prefill work across requests, and a scheduler that interleaves many requests at iteration granularity.
+Act 3 turns this fast single-user engine into a real server: chat templates, an HTTP API, token-by-token SSE streaming, a paged KV layout that appends in O(1) instead of recopying the cache every token, a prefix cache that reuses prefill work across requests, and a scheduler that interleaves many requests at iteration granularity.
 Several Act 2 data structures get rewritten.
 The single-request path stays fast (we don't regress it), but the representations underneath it change to support more than one tenant.

 Continue to Act 3: Make it serve.